What Are Draft Beer Regulators?

 Types of Draft Beer Regulators

 If you want to dispense Guinness or any other nitro beer, you’ll need a primary Nitrogen regulator.
-Like a primary CO2 regulator, it connects directly to the gas tank (a.k.a., cylinder) to moderate its pressure.
+Like a primary CO2 regulator, it connects directly to the gas tank or cylinder to moderate its pressure.
 Unlike a CO2 regulator, it attaches to the tank by way of a female stem piece.
 A CO2 regulator will not properly attach to a Nitrogen tank.
-If you want to dispense a nitro beer without investing in a Nitrogen regulator, you can purchase a nitrogen converter piece instead.
+If you want to dispense a nitro beer without investing in a Nitrogen regulator, you can purchase a CO2 to nitrogen adapter piece instead.

 Whether you are talking Nitrogen or CO2, primary regulators come in single-gauge and double-gauge models.
 Single-gauge regulators only have a low-pressure gauge, which measures from 0 to 60 PSI the output pressure of the gas being dispensed into the keg.
 Double-gauge regulators (shown above) have both a low-pressure gauge and a high pressure gauge, which measures from 0 to 3000 PSI the amount of CO2 or Nitrogen left in the tank.
 A high-pressure gauge is extremely helpful but not essential to draft beer dispensing.